Unfair commercial practices

-- defines the unfair business-to-consumer commercial practices which are prohibited in the EU.
+- defines the unfair business-to-consumer commercial practices that are prohibited in the European Union (EU);

-- applies to any act or omission directly related to the promotion, sale or supply of a product* by a trader to consumers*.
-It thus protects the economic interests of consumers before, during and after a commercial transaction has taken place.
+- applies to any act or omission directly related to the promotion, sale or supply of a product* by a trader to consumers* protecting the economic interests of consumers before, during and after a commercial transaction has taken place;

 - ensures the same level of protection to all consumers irrespective of the place of purchase or sale in the EU.

-Directive (EU) 2019/2161 on better enforcement and modernisation of EU consumer protection rules amends Directive 2005/29/EC, addressing new developments of the market, in particular in the digital area.
+Directive (EU) 2019/2161 amends Directive 2005/29/EC as regards the better enforcement and modernisation of EU consumer protection rules, addressing new developments on the market, in particular online marketing.

 Unfair commercial practices are those which:

-- are likely to materially distort the economic behaviour of the average consumer.
+- are likely to materially distort the purchasing behaviour of the average consumer.

 Certain consumers enjoy a higher level of protection due to their particular vulnerability to the practice or the product, their age (children or the elderly), their naivety or their mental or physical infirmity.

-The directive distinguishes 2 categories of commercial practice that are unfair if they cause the average consumer to take a transactional decision that the consumer would not have taken otherwise: misleading commercial practices (by action or omission) and aggressive commercial practices.
+Directive 2005/29/EC distinguishes two categories of commercial practice that are unfair if they cause the average consumer to make a purchasing decision that they would not have taken otherwise: misleading commercial practices (by action or omission) and aggressive commercial practices.

-Furthermore, Annex I to Directive 2005/29/EC contains a list of practices that are prohibited in all circumstances (‘blacklist’).
+Furthermore, Annex I to Directive 2005/29/EC contains a list of practices that are prohibited in all circumstances (a ‘blacklist’).

 Misleading commercial practices

-A practice is misleading if it contains false or untrue information or is likely to deceive the average consumer, even though the information may be correct, and cause them to take a transactional decision they would not otherwise have taken.
+A practice is misleading if it contains false or untrue information or is likely to deceive the average consumer, even though the information may be correct, and cause them to make a purchasing decision they would not have taken otherwise.
 Examples of such actions include false or deceptive information regarding:

 the existence or nature of the product;